 Now, don’t get me wrong: It’s admirable to build your own PC rather than just buying Dell’s special of the week (although some people would be better off just doing exactly that), and it does require at least skill with handling a screwdriver.
 But it’s not what it used to be.
 Today, building a PC makes you know something.
 It no longer makes you an expert.

 The first PC I built was in the early 1990s.
 It was a 386.
 I did it as a personal favor; an organization I worked with had a 286 that blew its power supply, and I couldn’t locate a compatible replacement because of the machine’s semi-proprietary nature (it was almost a standard AT but not quite).
-So we bought a used AT case and a 386 motherboard, I disassembled the 286, and I started building.
+So we bought a used AT case and a 386 motherboard, I disassembled the 286 to salvage everything I could from it, and I started building.

 Back then, a motherboard was a motherboard.
 It had a CPU, it had slots, and that was all that was guaranteed.
 Some motherboards didn’t even have their memory slots onboard.
 This one did, but that was only true about half the time.
 Plug and Play didn’t exist yet, unless you were working on an Amiga or a Macintosh.
 You had 15 IRQs to work with, several of which were taken up by the system, and no sharing was allowed.

 The store mounted the motherboard in the case for me.
 It wasn’t a terribly difficult job, but since they didn’t charge me for it, why not let them save me some work?
 Besides, they didn’t want me connecting the power supply leads incorrectly and blowing up the motherboard, then returning the whole mess as “defective.”
 Yes, in those days if you got your power leads plugged in wrong–they weren’t keyed to prevent you–you would blow the board.